NoahvdAa/uQueue/README.md

 ## Developer API

-uQueue has a developer API, for instructions on how to use it, check the [wiki page](https://wiki.noah.pm/books/uqueue/chapter/developer-api)
+uQueue has a developer API, for instructions on how to use it, check the [wiki page](https://wiki.noah.pm/books/uqueue/chapter/developer-api).
+The javadoc can be found on [Github Pages](https://noahvdaa.github.io/uQueue/javadocs/index.html).